Supplier led roll-out

 - technical standards for the smart metering equipment

-Smart meters will be rolled out as standard across the country by 2020.
+Smart Meters will be rolled out as standard across the country by 2024.
 But there will not be a legal obligation on individuals to have one.

 Energy companies will be required to install smart meters and take all reasonable steps to reach everyone.
 However, the government do not expect energy companies to take legal action to fit a smart meter if they cannot get the householder's co-operation.

 So does this mean you could refuse to have one?
-Yes it does.
+Yes it does, unless your current meter is faulty or at the end of its certified life.
 But for most people it would be difficult to think of a genuine reason to refuse a smart meter.
 Refusing does not save you money and reduces the options you have to monitor your energy consumption and the selection of products and payment options open to you in the future.

 Questions & Answers